raczben/pexpect/doc/overview.rst

 .. seealso::

    `wexpect <https://pypi.org/project/wexpect/>`__ is a maintained alternative for Windows.
-It supports pyton3.x

-   `winpexpect <https://pypi.python.org/pypi/winpexpect>`__ is unmaintained pexpect-like module, which work with a hidden console.
+   `winpexpect <https://pypi.python.org/pypi/winpexpect>`__ is unmaintained pexpect-like module, which works with a hidden console.